hiveship/CXF2-resource-comparator/README.md

 The main problem is when requesting `GET /bar`, the `First` resource could be selected.
 It will cause an error because there is no corresponding method in the `First` resource.

-See the declared bug: https://issues.apache.org/jira/browse/CXF-5360
+See the declared issue: https://issues.apache.org/jira/browse/CXF-5360

 ## Solution